elastic/eui/wiki/eui-team-processes/upgrading-kibana.md

 ### Breaking changes and deprecations

-EUI should be handling all breaking changes noted in the changelogs of each upgrade.
-In general, unless it's unreasonable to do so time-wise (e.g. more than several days of work), EUI should also be handling any deprecations in the changelog as well.
+EUI should be handling all breaking changes noted in the `changelog` of each upgrade.
+Unless it's unreasonable to do time-wise (e.g. more than several days of work), EUI should also be handling any deprecations in the `changelog`.
 This typically involves removing or migrating uses of removed types or components.

 If it's too much effort for the EUI team alone to handle migrating/updating deprecated components, we should be creating a follow-up issue for each team using the deprecated components, and giving them a timeline for removal/migration.
 An example of this: https://github.com/elastic/kibana/issues/161872.